Determinant/runes/README.rst

 RuNES
 =====

-As we know, there have been a ton of NES emulators implementation in various kinds of languages (mostly C).
+As we know, there have been a ton of NES emulator implementations in various kinds of languages (mostly C).
 All of these emulators come with different accuracy and portability.
 RuNES is an attempt to build a reasonably accurate (instruction level accurate), light-weight and efficient emulation